XaoGao/rack-middleware/README.md

 ## Lesson 3
 Add to rack application cache-control(only for assets) and etag middleware

+## Lesson 4
+Create simple dsl for routing, methods get, post and mount to another rack app

 ## Run
 1. Ensure docker and docker compose is alredy installed in a computer.
 2. Run in termianl command